 Which MBA path is right for you?

 Now that you’re up to speed on 10 valuable MBA specializations, you are better equipped to choose the path that’s right for you.
 Before you enroll in a program, take time to research your options.
-Start by browsing the degrees offered at University of Massachusetts Global's School of Business and Professional Studies.
+Start by browsing the degrees offered at University of Massachusetts Global.

 Not sure what to look for in an MBA programs?
 You may find this article helpful: “How to choose the accredited online MBA program that’s right for you.”